IntelliTect/Coalesce/docs/modeling/model-components/data-sources.md

     .. note::

-        When `GetQuery` is overridden, the :ref:`DefaultLoadingBehavior` is overridden as well.
+        When `GetQuery` is overridden, the [Default Loading Behavior](/modeling/model-components/data-sources.md) is overridden as well.
 To restore this behavior, use the `IQueryable<T>.IncludeChildren()` extension method to build your query.

 `GetIncludeTree`
-    Allows for explicitly specifying the :ref:`IncludeTree` that will be used when serializing results obtained from this data source into DTOs.
+    Allows for explicitly specifying the [Include Tree](/concepts/include-tree.md) that will be used when serializing results obtained from this data source into DTOs.
 By default, the query that is build up through all the other methods in the data source will be used to build the include tree.

 `CanEvalQueryAsynchronously`
     Called by other methods in the standard data source to determine whether or not EF Core async methods will be used to evaluate queries.
 This may be globally disabled when bugs like https://github.com/aspnet/EntityFrameworkCore/issues/9038 are present in EF Core.